Date & Number Formatting Standards

 1. Precision Boundaries: Define minimumFractionDigits and maximumFractionDigits per locale in centralized configuration.
 Reject values that exceed regional compliance thresholds during build validation.

-2. Grouping & Symbol Enforcement: Apply region-specific thousands separators and currency symbols via currencyDisplay: 'symbol' or currencyDisplay: 'narrowSymbol' based on UX density requirements.
+2. Grouping & Symbol Enforcement: Apply region-specific grouping separators and currency symbols via currencyDisplay: 'symbol' or currencyDisplay: 'narrowSymbol' based on UX density requirements.

 3. Unit Pattern Validation: Cross-reference Intl.NumberFormat unit outputs against CLDR measurement patterns.
-Ensure compound units (e.g., km/h, °C) resolve correctly without manual string concatenation.
+Ensure compound units (e.g., kilometer-per-hour) resolve correctly using the built-in unit style rather than manual string concatenation.

 // CLDR-Backed Validation Pipeline Hook